Most people who get COVID-19, the disease caused by a coronavirus called SARS-CoV-2, will have only mild illness. But what exactly does that mean?

 Long COVID happens when a range of symptoms linger after recovery, and affect your quality of life.
 Experts estimate that 13 million Americans have long COVID.
 You may notice symptoms like:

 If you’ve noticed symptoms of long COVID, or you begin to feel worse and develop new symptoms, call your doctor.

 After you recover from COVID-19, it’s likely that you’ll have some protection from reinfection.
 But reinfection does happen.
 The CDC continues to learn more about:

 - Who could be at a higher risk of reinfection

 - How severe a reinfection is compared to your first case

 - How quickly a reinfection can occur after you recover

 How to Feel Better

-There’s no treatment for COVID-19, although if you have to stay in the hospital, some medicines may shorten your recovery.
+There’s no cure for COVID-19, although if you have to stay in the hospital, some medicines may shorten your recovery.

 Some of the things you can do to speed your healing are similar to how you might take care of the flu or a bad cold.